Feature Request #3615

 I was trying to follow suit with NuTracks for the most part, which still seems to be the most popular track set around.
 For now I'll wait and see what happens there.

 #2 Updated by oberhuemer over 7 years ago

 The plan is for NuTracks to start using the same scheme, though when I'll get to it is anyone's guess.

 If you're not going to specify more than one axle weight, you can stick with A; and if the French track set uses "alternative labels" (see http://newgrf-specs.tt-wiki.net/wiki/Action0/Railtypes#Alternate_rail_type_labels_.281D.29), there's no compatibility problem.

-#4 Updated by michi_cc about 7 years ago
+#4 Updated by michi_cc over 7 years ago

 The deal with the proposed label scheme is basically to somewhat abstract railtype sets from vehicle sets.
 At the same time, the main classification of track classes is switched to axle weight to align more with reality as speed is mostly a property of the track alignment and not the track type.
 (I'd consider the current NuTracks scheme more or less a work-around for the fact that OpenTTD does not allow vehicle orders with a speed limit.)

 To achieve that, there's an initial system defined that assigns a meaning to each letter of the label (to be extended, e.g. for speed, if needed):